Page cover

 Adaptive regulation

 Regulatory frameworks must evolve alongside AI technology to ensure safe and effective implementation.
-We have positioned this section on regulation early on, to highlight the importance of engagement with regulators, whose structures, policies, and guidance typically inform practice.

 • Establish 'regulatory sandboxes' for testing new AI applications in controlled clinical settings